ethereum/py-wasm/docs/index.rst

 py-wasm
 ==============================

-A python implementation of the web assembly interpreter
+A python implementation of the WebAssembly interpreter

 Contents
 --------